How micro-moments are changing the rules for SEO by switching from company to consumer mindset

 Informing keyword research Empathy Mapping

 One of the processes we use here at Fresh Egg is empathy mapping, which is designed to plot out the needs, influences and pain/gain points for each target audience.
 These are collaborative workshops we hold with our clients to understand what they know about their customers.
-Working together, we visualise the customer (or user)’s persona
+Working together, we visualise the customer (or user)’s persona in four categories:

 - What they say and do